vnsparacio/mem_cache/README.md

 mem_cache
 =========

-A memory cache implemented in Verilog
+A memory cache implemented in Verilog.
+Please view the readme.pdf for cache implementation details and results.